 - 1/2 cup of light cream

-- handful of fresh Thai basil or regular basil, torn or chopped.
+- A handful of fresh Thai basil or regular basil, torn or chopped.

 - 1 teaspoon of dried oregano, rub it between your fingers when adding it to the sauce to release the flavor.

-- 2 dried bay leaves, remember to remove them from the sauce before serving
+- 2 dried bay leaves, optional.
+Remember to remove them from the sauce before serving

 - 1 lb box of angel hair pasta cooked al dente, according to the package instructions.

 Saute the onions in some olive oil, salt and pepper in a medium pot over medium heat until tender.
 Once the onions are soft, add the oregano, wine, tomato sauce, garlic, bay leaves, more pepper and a pinch of salt and a drizzle of honey.
 Bring to a boil.
 Lower the heat and gently simmer, covered, for about 30 minutes or until the flavors have softened and melded together.
 Turn off the heat, remove the bay leaves and slowly stir in the light cream.
 Sprinkle with fresh chopped basil.
 Toss the cooked pasta with some of the sauce.
 Serve individual portions of the angel hair with sauce to each person's taste topped with more fresh basil and Parmesan cheese.
-Crusty bread and a glass of Italian red wine are also wonderful serving choices.
 Enjoy!

 Lemony Broccoli Recipe